-- Angus-type ear set, small to moderate ear size high on the head - switch should be reviewed for the skin color (black skin color is acceptable; white or pink skin is a disqualification) - Non-Angus-type ear set (ear set • and excessive ear size as in Continental breeds) - Large navels and angular sheaths
+- ► Continental breed type structure (being coarse about his joints, not to be confused with big-boned cattle) and head. - Bumps or a ridge where horns would be on a horned animal. - Birthmarks or white hair in the switch should be reviewed for the skin color (black skin color is acceptable; white or pink skin is a disqualification). - Non-Angus-type ear set (ear set and excessive ear size as in Continental breeds). - Large navels and angular sheaths.